mosra/m.css/doc/css/components.rst

     directives in your :abbr:`reST <reStructuredText>` markup using the `Pelican Components plugin <{filename}/plugins/components.rst#text>`__.

-Apply :css:`.m-small` or :css:`.m-big` CSS class together with :css:`.m-text`
+Apply :css:`.m-tiny`, :css:`.m-small` or :css:`.m-big` CSS class together with
-to make the text appear smaller or larger.
+:css:`.m-text` to make the text appear smaller or larger.

 .. code-figure::